 “Growing old is mandatory, growing up is optional.” – Chili Davis

-Can you recall all the times in your life when someone asked you to behave yourself and followed that statement with a patronizing request to “just grow up”?
+Can you recall the times in your life when someone asked you to behave yourself and to ‘just grow up’?
 The person who said this to you was most likely someone older, such as a parent, sibling, teacher or a friend who considered themselves to be mature.

 I don’t know about you but every time that someone said that to me as a kid, I was perplexed because I wasn’t quite sure what I had to actually do to be considered a grown-up.
 What I did know is that clowning around or acting silly was seen as being childish and viewed negatively.
-In my young mind, behaving like a grown-up was good because it garnered praise, recognition and acceptance from others.
+In my young mind, behaving like a grown-up was good because I would be rewarded with praise and acceptance from others.

 This is the general consensus amongst most children and teenagers.
 From an early age, youngsters view the prospect of being an adult with enthusiasm because they would finally get to do grown-up stuff and people will start taking them seriously.
 Youngsters crave grown-up rights like the forbidden fruit that they never have access to, which they hope will give them the liberty to call the shots in their life.

 This reminds me of a scene from the Disney movie The Lion King, where Simba visits an elephant graveyard, despite his father’s warning.
 Simba gets tempted into doing this after his ill-intentioned uncle, Scar, tells him that only the bravest lions could go there.
 Simba viewed a visit to the graveyard as an opportunity to test his strength and prove that he was a brave lion, who was ready to be the king of Pride Rock.